 I’ve also always had an interest in synthesizers, but at the core, I’m a sampler.
 Sampling and loops bring to mind many negative connotations, for me however, sampling patches I may create on a synthesizer or field recordings I may make are an important part of the creative process for me.
 Once I’ve got something inside the sampler, I can begin to focus solely on the sound itself and cast off any connections that I may have to its origin.
 At that point, it simply becomes to me like color would be to a painter or a block of marble is to a sculptor.

-I’ve released a majority of my work under my real name, which is mostly composed of sci fi driven themes in the form of long and immersive ambient drones.
+I’ve released a majority of my work under my real name, which is mostly composed of sci fi driven themes in the form of long and immersive ambient drones, for this I tried to get the best microphones I could find, and I know that for studio recording, the most popular types of microphones include condenser, ribbon and dynamic microphones.
 Recently, I’ve begun a side project, HEX CONVERTER, that focuses on lighter moods that are often mixed with IDM or glitch style beats.